MarieGotthardt/id2223-lab2/README.md

 - Tre pepparkaksgubbar
 - Tänd ett ljus

-Another limitation is that the MinHashing method is not guranteed to provide a good guess for the song the user sang as it may provide incorrect guesses even if the user sings a song that is in our selection, however, the user can increase the likelihood of a correct guess by singing more clearly and singing more of the song lyrics.
+Another limitation is that the MinHashing method is not guaranteed to provide a good guess for the song the user sang as it may provide incorrect guesses even if the user sings a song that is in our selection, however, the user can increase the likelihood of a correct guess by singing more clearly and singing more of the song lyrics.

 ## Development Environment
 - Google Colab was used as the environment for running the pipelines